ML-Upatras/co2-concentration-forecasting/README.md

-# co2-forecasting-benchmark
+# co2-concentration-forecasting

-The code for the paper: "Forecasting CO2 emissions from a single-sensor."
+The code for the paper: "CO2 Concentration Forecasting From Multivariate Time Series IoT Data Using a Hybrid ARIMA-TFT Model."

 #### Requirements